azurecitadel/azurecitadel.github.io/workshops/terraform/lab4.md

 ### Using .tfvars files

-If you have a lot of variables then you can place them in a file.
+If you have a lot of variables to set then you can place them in a file.
 By convention these are suffixed with `.tfvars`.

+Think of the variables.tf as your variable **declarations**, where you define which variables are required and configure default values where sensible.
+The variables.tfvars file can then be used to set the **values**.
+If you specify a value for a variable in variables.tfvars then it will override the default in variables.tf.

 Each line should be of the straighforward `loc=uksouth` format.
 You can then use `-var-file varfilename` as a switch.
 However if your variable file is called `terraform.tfvars` or `.auto.tfvars` then it will be loaded automatically.

 ### Combinations of the above